Waikato Fire and Emergency New Zealand current status: Open Fire Season.

-If you have any questions about a fire permit ring Waikato District Council Rural Fire on 0800 492 452.
+If you have any questions please ring Waikato District Council Rural Fire on 0800 492 452.

 There are three fire seasons, the selection and dates of the fire seasons vary depending on the conditions and are the responsibility of the Principal Rural Fire Officer.

 - Open fire season - fires may be lit in the open air with no requirement for a permit.
 When a fire is lit, it must be done in a safe and considerate manner that does not cause a nuisance to your neighbours.
 The permitted activity rules can also be found in the Air Quality chapter of the Air Land and Water Plan.

 - Restricted fire season - during the restricted fire season, a fire permit is required to light any fire in the open air.
 Permits for urban areas are not able to be issued during a restricted fire season.

 - Prohibited fire season - a prohibited fire season can be imposed at any time throughout the year by the Principal Rural Fire Officer during periods of extreme fire danger, and no fire of any description may be lit in the open air.
 The only exception is if it is authorised by the Principal or Deputy Rural Fire Officer.